scarimp/lora_roma/README.md

 # lora_roma
 News on IOT and ML with Allan and Anders.

+JUNE: 2018

-in June 2018 Anders said :
+Anders said :

 Another interesting field is [weather forecasting and machine learning:](http://stackabuse.com/using-machine-learning-to-predict-the-weather-part-1/)